 Nancy received her 200-hour RYT (Registered Yoga Teacher Designation with Yoga Alliance) in April of 2013 and has been teaching ever since.
-She received her E-RYT 200 designation in July, 2017 and completed her 300 hour advanced teacher training to receive her RYT 500 designation in December 2018.
-She regularly participates in training opportunities to enhance her teaching skills and strengthen her inner peace to include training at Yogaville Satchidananda Ashram and Kripalu Center for Yoga and Health.
+She received her E-RYT 200 designation in July, 2017 and completed her 300-hour advanced teacher training to receive her RYT 500 designation in December 2018.
+Nancy is certified by Dr. Loren Fishman to teach his 12 pose program for osteoporosis.

 As a third generation scoliotic child, with a moderate “S” curve, Nancy started floor exercise early in her life to keep her back and body strong.
 After running track in high school and continuing on for several decades thereafter, she found that her maturing body yearned for a physical workout program without the repetitive impact to her spine.

 Nancy grew up in Two Rivers, Wisconsin.
 She earned a business degree from CNU and retired from NASA after 35 years with the Federal Government.
-She is a wife and mother and currently resides in Gloucester with her very supportive husband and 2 wonderful four-footed being.
+She is a wife and mother and currently resides in Gloucester with her very supportive husband and three wonderful four-footed beings.

 Nichole completed her 200-hour teacher training under Anne Van Valkenburg through yogaworks in Richmond.
 She worked as a paramedic for many years in the critical care transport field and in ER at Cape Fear North Carolina.
 Nichole is a runner and practices yoga to create a space to be still and anchored to the present while cultivating physical strength and flexibility: The perfect practice to support whatever she’s doing.